KNowledgeOnWebScale/solid-authentication-browser-extension/README.md

 ## Session

+The following only applies to Client Credentials.

 The extension will remember your credentials (ID & Secret combination) in your browser storage.
 This will allow the extension to restore and reuse your previously generated id and secret after you press `reload`  in the aforementioned debugging menu until you log out manually.